Source: Ayala/CC BY-SA 3.0. Arial view of Gibraltar looking down over 'the Rock.'

 Gibraltar will continue to have key connection and a certain influence over Spanish business in the area, so it’s unlikely that the Spanish quest for ownership will cease anytime soon.

 Negative impact of Brexit on Gibraltar

 Furthermore, a tightening of border checks (something that will result in a lengthening of the time it takes to cross the border) could be implemented.
 At the moment, many unemployed Spaniards residing in La Linea travel to Gibraltar to purchase cheaper goods to sell on for a profit.
-Cigarettes (often illegal amounts) is the main product smuggled back over the border, with the price of tobacco being 40% cheaper compared to Spain.
+Cigarettes (often illegal amounts) is the main product smuggled back over the border, with the price of tobacco being 40% cheaper in Gibraltar compared to Spain.

 So, will Gibraltar be the biggest loss for the UK after Brexit?

 After years of remaining stern and not giving in to Spanish 'requests' to hand over Gibraltar, the UK's grip, or rather desire, to cling onto sovereignty of Gibraltar seems to be loosening.
-Brexit is the perfect excuse for the Spaniards to launch another bid as to why they should reclaim the region, with laws regarding tax, movement, imported goods and other aspects crucial to the everyday lives of Gibraltarians set to change.
+Brexit is the perfect excuse for the Spaniards to launch another arguement as to why they should reclaim the region, with laws regarding tax, movement, imported goods and other aspects crucial to the everyday lives of Gibraltarians set to change.

 The UK has previously accepted that talks must opened between themselves and Spain regarding a deal over Gibraltar post-Brexit, and these will almost certainly bring up the issue of joint sovereignty.